arcus/education_modules/using_redcap_api/using_redcap_api.md

 ![List of user rights checkboxes with API Export checked](media/api_export.png)

-Then click “Save Changes”.
+Then click "Save Changes".

 Refresh your browser (reload the page) so that your new permissions are included in what you get shown in your project.
-Now, on the left hand side of the project, you should see something new under “Applications” – “API” and “API Playground”.
+Now, on the left hand side of the project, you should see something new under "Applications" – "API" and "API Playground".

 ![List of applications which includes the "API" and "API Playground" applications](media/api_api_playground.png)

 ### API Token

-So now you have the **right** to use the API, but you can’t start using it just yet.
+So now you have the **right** to use the API, but you can't start using it just yet.
 You have to generate an API token.
-Click on the “API” application in the left side menu and in the main part of your screen, click on the button to “Generate API Token.”
+Click on the "API" application in the left side menu and in the main part of your screen, click on the button to "Generate API Token."
 Depending on your institution's rules, you might automatically be granted a token immediately, or it might be generated manually by an administrator a few minutes or hours later.

 ![Text and clickable button for obtaining an API token](media/obtain_api_token.png)

 The API token is unique to the combination of user and project.
-It’s a code that allows access only to the data in a single project and only the data that the person who generated the API token is allowed to see.
+It's a code that allows access only to the data in a single project and only the data that the person who generated the API token is allowed to see.
 If you have three different projects, your token is different for each one.
-Importantly, if you feel like you may have accidentally given your API token away, it’s a good idea to regenerate it, which is a single-click operation.
+Importantly, if you feel like you may have accidentally given your API token away, it's a good idea to regenerate it, which is a single-click operation.
 It makes your old token invalid and creates a new token.

-Soon, your API token will show up in that same “API” Application.
-It will look something like this (note, I’ve obscured my token – sharing this in a post like this one would be a terrible idea!).
+Soon, your API token will show up in that same "API" Application.
+It will look something like this (note, I've obscured my token – sharing this in a post like this one would be a terrible idea!).

 ![Text that includes an obscured API token](media/your_api_token.png)

-You’ll use this token when you request data in your R or Python script.
+You'll use this token when you request data in your R or Python script.

 ### Quiz: REDCap API Token